 Pursuant to N.C.
 Gen. Stat. § 64-30(2), “If, during the course of the hearing … the Commissioner concludes that there is a reasonable likelihood that an employee is an unauthorized alien, the Commissioner shall notify … United States Immigration and Customs Enforcement” and “local law enforcement agencies.”

 North Carolina’s E-Verify law does not address any requirements regarding an employer’s obligation to report this information.
 However, employers must still comply with all relevant state and federal laws, including the provisions of the E-Verify Memorandum of Understanding entered into with the Department of Homeland Security.

 12. If a complaint is received against an employer, what documentation will the N.C.
 Department of Labor consider sufficient to prove that the employer has complied with the E-Verify law?

 When entering into the E-Verify Memorandum of Understanding with the Department of Homeland Security, the employer will be able to print a confirmation or tentative non-confirmation screen containing the E-Verify case verification number for attachment to the employee’s Form I-9.
 This document is sufficient to show NCDOL that the employer has verified the work authorization of the employee in question in accordance with the E-Verify law.

-14. What if the complaint is based on a specific employee that is a seasonal temporary employee?
-What documentation will an employer need to have in order to prove that the employee is not subject to the E-Verify law?
+13. What if the complaint is based on a specific individual whose term of employment is less than nine months in a calendar year?
+What documentation will an employer need to have in order to prove that the individual is not subject to the E-Verify law?

-Documentation of the specific dates on which the employee performed work for the employer that evidences that the employee meets the definition of a seasonal temporary employee as set forth in N.C.
-Gen. Stat. § 64-26(c).
+The employer will need to have documentation of the specific dates on which the individual performed work for the employer that shows that the individual is not an employee under the definition set forth in the law (N.C.
+Gen. Stat. § 64-25(3)).